Smoothing Slot Attention Iterations and Recurrences

 \subsection{Visual Question Answering}

-In visual question answering (VQA) tasks, the visual modality representation, slots, are combined with language modality representation, words embeddings, together, testing the representation quality and versatility further.
+In visual question answering (VQA) tasks, the visual modality slots are combined with language modality words embeddings, testing the representation versatility further.

-For VQA on images, we compare our SmoothSA\textsuperscript{\textit{i}} plus multi-modal reasoning model Aloe \cite{ding2021aloe} with baseline SPOT plus Aloe on real-world complex image dataset GQA\footnote{https://cs.stanford.edu/people/dorarad/gqa}.
-For VQA on videos, we compare our SmoothSA\textsuperscript{\textit{v}} plus Aloe with baseline SlotContrast plus Aloe on synthetic video dataset CLEVRER\footnote{http://clevrer.csail.mit.edu}.
-Please note that for the image dataset, we use Aloe as it is while on the video dataset we introduce temporal embedding scheme from \cite{wu2022slotformer}.
+For VQA on images, we compare our SmoothSA\textsuperscript{\textit{i}} plus multi-modal reasoning model Aloe \citep{ding2021aloe} with baseline SPOT plus Aloe on real-world complex image dataset GQA\footnote{ https://cs.stanford.edu/people/dorarad/gqa}.
+For VQA on videos, we compare our SmoothSA\textsuperscript{\textit{v}} plus Aloe with baseline SlotContrast plus Aloe on synthetic video dataset CLEVRER\footnote{ http://clevrer.csail.mit.edu}.
+Please note that for the image dataset, we use Aloe as it is while on the video dataset we introduce temporal embedding scheme from \citep{wu2022slotformer}.
 For the upstream OCL models, we firstly pre-train them on corresponding datasets and freeze them to represent samples as slots.
 These visual input along with textual inputs representing questions are fed into the Aloe model together, appended with a classification token.
 The output is obtained by projecting the transformed classification token into logits of all possible class labels, i.e., answers.

-As shown in \cref{tab:vqa_on_gqa_clevrer}, using our method as the upstream model improves the image VQA performance on dataset GQA by 4+ points.
-As for the video VQA on dataset CLEVRER, using our method as the upstream model boosts the performance too, whether measured by per option accuracy or per question accuracy.
+As shown in \Cref{tab:vqa_on_gqa_clevrer}, using our method as the upstream model improves image VQA performance on dataset GQA by 4+ points.
+As for video VQA on CLEVRER, using our method as the upstream boosts the performance too, whether measured by per option or per question accuracy.